 (MORE: Home Office Design Guide)

-This is a tricky one to answer, given the number of variables involved.
-Those coming up with their own design, not requiring planning permission and planning on constructing their garden office on a DIY basis are going to be looking at very different costs when compared to someone going down a complete package route.
+Those coming up with their own design, not requiring planning permission and planning on constructing their garden office on a DIY basis are going to be looking at very different costs when compared to someone going down a complete package route, for example.

 “Expect to pay anything from £5,000 to £20,000 for a small garden office,” advises Lynn Fotheringham.
 “Prices for a medium to large sized garden office will be anything from £12,000 upwards, depending upon the quality of the build and bespoke features.